Flag of Oman

 Meaning

 The red comes from the country's original (until 1970) pure red flag and represents a traditional color of the Gulf States.
-In 1970, Sultan Qaboos bin Said introduced new color elements to the flag.
+In 1970, Sultan Qaboos bin Said introduced new color elements into the flag.
 White symbolizes the Imam or the faith leader of the country of Oman and peace.
 The Güne band is meant to remind us of 'the green mountains' (Jebel al Akhdar) in the north of the country and at the same time symbolizes fertility.
 At the top left of the flag is the complex state emblem, which has existed since the mid-18th century and is the symbol of the Albusaidi dynasty.
 Two swords cross behind the traditional angled dagger (Gambia).
 Horizontally in the foreground extends a portion of an Arabian horse bridle.

 Hymn